Mission Statement of the Westside Anglicans Neighbourhood Ministry

-Initiated in 2008 under the leadership of Deacon Pitman, the Neighbourhood Ministry (NM) continues to transform lives.
-It is a collaborative ministry offered by the parishes of
+Initiated in 2008 under the leadership of Deacon Pitman Potter, the Neighbourhood Ministry (NM) continues to transform lives.
+It is a collaborative ministry to serve people living on our streets offered by the parishes of

-In many cases, the Street Outreach teams find individuals who need help completing government paperwork for ID, income & disability assistance and housing.
+In many cases, the Street Outreach teams find individuals who need help completing government paperwork for ID, income & disability assistance, and housing.

-In partnership with the UBC schools of Medicine and Social Work, the MCU is a ‘travelling’ team that visits Kits Showers (Saturdays), St. Mary’s, Kerrisdale (Tuesdays), and St. Augustine’s, Marpole (Thursdays) each month.
-The MCU Unit’s team of doctors, social work students and NM volunteers provide basic medical care and social services to homeless and needy people who may
+In partnership with the UBC schools of Medicine and Social Work, the MCU is a ‘travelling’ team of doctors, social work students, and NM volunteers that visited Kits Showers and St. Augustine’s twice a month to provide basic medical and social services to needy people who face barriers to such support.

 For more information about the MCU Unit or the Neighbourhood Ministry, please visit the Neighbourhood Ministry website at neighbourhoodministry.com